emb-riscv/specs-markdown/real-time-clock.md

 All harts in a RISC-V device share the same Device Real-Time Clock instance.

+The Device Real-Time Clock is inspired by the `mtime`/`mtimecmp` definitions in the RISC-V privileged specs.

 ## Always on domain

 To support full functionality, the real-time clock should run even when the